fortrabbit/legal/privacy-policy.md

 ### 4. Duration of storage

 1. The data will be deleted as soon as they are no longer necessary for the purpose of their collection.
-The e-mail address of the user is therefore (as all contract-related data) stored as long as the customer maintains an active user account.
+The e-mail address of the user is therefore (as all contract-related data) stored as long as the client maintains an active user account.

 ### 5. Opposition and removal possibility

-1. You may object to storage for the future if you terminate your customer account at the same time.
+1. You may object to storage for the future if you terminate your Account at the same time.
 2. It is also possible to suspend the receipt of e-mails temporarily, but this does not end the storage of your e-mail address, which is required for the execution of the contract.

 ## 8. E-mail contact